Submit Your Information: Johns - GuruFocus.com

-Shareholder rights law firm Johnson+Fistel%2C+LLP announces that a class action lawsuit has commenced on behalf of investors of DISH Network Corporation ("Dish" or the "Company") (NASDAQ: DISH).
-The class action is on behalf of shareholders who purchased Dish securities between February 22, 2021 and February 27, 2023, inclusive (the “Class Period”).
-Investors are hereby notified that they have until May 22, 2023, to move the Court to serve as lead plaintiff in this action.
+SAN DIEGO, March 24, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Stanley Black & Decker, Inc. ("Stanley") (: SWK).
+The class action is on behalf of shareholders who purchased Stanley securities between October 28, 2021 and July 28, 2022, inclusive (the “Class Period”).
+Investors are hereby notified that they have until May 23, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker ([email protected]) by email or phone at 619-814-4471.
 If emailing, please include a phone number.